Skip to main content

 Balkan Architect.
 (2018, March 31).
 3 Complex Roof Shapes in Revit.
 Retrieved October 22, 2020, from https://www.youtube.com/watch?v=tTmBA4mMKK8

 This page titled 13: Chapter 13.
-Add/edit stairs, rails, and roof is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Yongyeon Cho via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Add/edit stairs, rails, and roof is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Yongyeon Cho via source content that was edited to the style and standards of the LibreTexts platform.